-- 3. Locate and remove body drain plugs at the rear corners of cabin floor and/or in spare tire well (if available) to assist with draining the vehicle. - 4.
-Disconnect the 12V battery and make sure the cable is folded down and away from the terminal. - 5.
-On hybrid vehicles, disconnect the HV Battery Service Plug Connector (ONLY after the 12V auxiliary battery is disconnected).
+- YES Continue to step 2. - NO Go to the Vehicle Inspection section. - 2.
+Open the doors and trunk/hatch to release trapped water, ventilate the cabin, and allow the interior to air dry. - 3.
+Locate and remove the body drain plugs at the rear corners of the cabin floor and/or in the spare tire well (if available) to assist with draining the vehicle. - 4.
+Disconnect the auxiliary battery and make sure the cable is folded down and away from the terminal. - 5.
+On hybrid vehicles, disconnect the HV battery service plug connector (ONLY AFTER the auxiliary battery is disconnected).